GAlbeeert/monkey-model-kit/README.md

 # Installation (mmk alpha 0.1)

-For now, to install the "app", you must download the repo and use the `cmake` command.
+For now, to install the "app", you must download the repo and use the `cmake .` command.
 This will build the add files and especially a Makefile. <br>
 Once this is done, open a terminal in the directory where is the Makefile (and the rest of the files are) and execute `make`<br>
 This will again create a new file called MMK, this one tho will be the binary that will be executable.